yfkong/ceflp/readme.txt

-A location problem for trade-off between facility cost, spatial accessibility and spatial equality: model, algorithm, and benchmark analysis
+A cost-efficient and equitable facility location problem: model, algorithm, and benchmark analysis

 How to solve an instance using my algorithm? pypy sol.py instance format MaxCost d* weight popsize mloops